How To Jumpstart The Conversation About Senior Living

 Talk To Your Parents About A Positive Plan For The Future

 1. Make a list of concerns you have for your parent or family member.
-For example, you may be worried about their medication management or their physical safety at home.
-Write down everything that concerns you.
-Resist the temptation to jump ahead and put together a plan on your own; instead, prepare to guide the conversation with questions that allow them to express their thoughts, concerns and plans.
+You may be worried about their physical safety at home or their medication management.
+Write down everything that worries you.
+Resist the temptation to create a plan on your own.
+Instead, be prepared to guide the conversation with questions that let them express their intentions, thoughts and concerns.

-2. Find a good time to talk and let them know about your concerns ahead of time.
-This keeps them from feeling blindsided by a tough conversation and helps them start to think about the kind of help they want or need.
-Get in touch with siblings and any family members so they are aware of the plan to have a conversation with your parents, even if they cannot be present.
+2. Find a good time to talk and tell them your concerns beforehand.
+They won’t feel blindsided by the conversation, and it allows them to start to think about the kind of help they want or need.
+Inform siblings and any family members about your plans to have a conversation with your loved ones, even if they’re not able to join.

-4. Sit down to talk in person, not by telephone if possible, and at a time when you are both well-rested and can talk without interruption.
-You may choose to go to a neutral site outside of their home or to involve an outside person close to the family, such as an attorney, physician, minister or friend.
+4. Sit down to talk in person at a time when you are both well-rested and can speak without interruption.
+You may choose to go to a neutral site or involve an outside person close to the family, such as a friend, attorney, physician or minister.

-5. Ask questions, choosing words that are clear, supportive, non-confrontational and relating to your concerns for your parent.
-Be respectful and empathetic and remember to use open body language – no crossed arms or hunched shoulders.
+5. Ask questions and choose words that are clear, supportive, non-confrontational and relay your concerns for your parent or loved one.
+Be respectful, empathetic and remember to use open body language, avoid crossed arms or hunched shoulders.
 Let them know you care about their ideas for their future.
 Use direct language such as:

-6. Listen closely to their responses and let them know you are their partner in solving a particular need or issue in their life.
-Make sure you are hearing their complete answer before offering your opinion or advice.
-If the conversation gets heated or overly emotional, plan to pick it up at a later time.
+6. Listen closely to their answers and let them know you are their partner.
+Make sure you hear their complete answer before offering your advice or opinion.
+If the conversation gets heated or overly emotional, take a break and pick it up later.

 7. Talk again.
 And again.
-As much as you’d like to wrap things up in one conversation, this process will involve multiple discussions.
-Unless you have an emergent health issue or safety risk to address with your parent at home, it’s okay to take the time needed to develop a mutually agreeable plan.
+As much as you’d like to wrap things up in one conversation, it’s most likely going to involve multiple discussions.
+Unless you have a safety risk or an emergent health issue to address at home, it’s okay to take the time needed to develop a plan you both agree on.

 Learn The Next Steps To Take